Baratunde A. Cola

 Baratunde A. Cola (born March 17, 1981) is a scientist and engineer specializing in carbon nanotube technology.

 Education

 Cola was born in Detroit, Michigan but was raised and schooled in Pensacola, Florida.
-He attended Vanderbilt University where he graduated with a Bachelor of Engineering degree in mechanical engineering in 2002 and Master of Science in mechanical engineering degree in 2004.
+He attended Vanderbilt University where he graduated with a Bachelor of Engineering degree in mechanical engineering in 2002 and a Master of Science in mechanical engineering degree in 2004.
 While an undergraduate he was also starting fullback for the Vanderbilt Commodores football team.

 After Vanderbilt Cola took his PhD, awarded in 2008, in mechanical engineering at Purdue University under the supervision of Dr. Timothy Fisher.